JoshuaCarter/Vanguard-40k/VanguardCoreRules.md

 #### Selecting Targets

 After selecting a target unit for a weapon, you may select any number of additional targets within 2" of the initial target.
-You may allocate any number of attacks to each targets.
+You may allocate any number of attacks to each target.
 Resolve all attacks against a unit before proceeding to the next.
 To determine the number of attacks for a ***blast*** weapon, use the total number of *models* in all target units.

 > This prevents multi-attack weapons from only being able to target a single model in most cases.